iTwin/bis-schemas/Domains/2-DisciplinePhysical/Civil/RoadRailAlignment/RoadRailAlignment.remarks.md

 ### Alignment

-When an `Alignment` drives the design of a linear asset, it is referred to as a *Design Alignment*. `Alignment`s used for design purposes shall be contained in a `SpatialLocationModel`, submodel of a `DesignAlignments` instance, and by default, shall use the Domain-ranked `Alignment` category.
+An `Alignment` that drives the design of a linear asset, it is referred to as a *Design Alignment*.
+Whereas an `Alignment` that describes a secondary entity of a linear asset, but it is still expected to capture the kind of data typically associated to Alignments, it is referred to as a *Linear*.

+By default, *Design Alignments* may use the Domain-ranked `Alignment` category, while *Linears* by default may use the Domain-ranked `Linear` category.

+Data-writers need to decide the most appropriate organization for Alignment data. `Alignment` instances can be stored in either SpatialLocationModels or PhysicalModels.

+A data-writer may choose to organize `Alignment` instances in a direct submodel of the corresponding `InformationPartitionElement`  (i.e. `PhysicalPartition` or `SpatialLocationPartition`) at the leaves of the Subject Hierarchy.
+That is the most typical approach.
+Another strategy involves storing them in models deeper in the overall Information Hierarchy in a BIS repository.

-On the other hand, when an `Alignment` describes a secondary entity of a linear asset, it is referred to as a *Linear*. `Alignment`s created for the purpose of a *Linear* shall be contained in any `SpatialModel`, and by default, shall use the Domain-ranked `Linear` category.
+In the latter strategy, `Alignment`s used for design purposes can be stored in a `SpatialLocationModel`, submodel of a `DesignAlignments` instance.
+Moreover `Alignment`s created for the purpose of a *Linear* can be contained in any `SpatialModel` (i.e. `PhysicalModel` or `SpatialLocationModel`).

-An `Alignment` shall always have an associated `HorizontalAlignment`, but `VerticalAlignment`s are optional.
+An `Alignment` shall always have one and only one associated `HorizontalAlignment`, but `VerticalAlignment`s are optional.
 When an `Alignment` has one or more associated `VerticalAlignment`s, it refers to the one used to describe its profile as being the *Main Vertical*.

 The `Alignment` class inherits its `LengthValue` property from the `ILinearElement` mix-in.
 In the case of `Alignment`s, such property shall store its horizontal length rather than its 3D length.
 Such horizontal length is computed from the associated `HorizontalAlignment` instance and cached into the `LengthValue` property of the `Alignment`.